 If we look at the sine wave construction with the rotating vector again from section 5 (fig. 5.1) we realize that a negative $\omega$ means that the angle decreases with time and causes the vector to rotate in the opposite direction, as if the sine wave is played back to front.
 But what if we play one sinusoidal wave in 'normal' direction and a second one in the opposite direction?
 Let us look in some more detail at the construction of, in this case, the cosine wave.
 In fig. 11.2 we can see that cosines are projected on the horizontal axis.
-If we let a second vector rotate in the opposite direction then this is also projected on the horizontal axis, and in the same direction.
+If we let a second vector rotate in the opposite direction.
 Therefore, if we add these vectors, which we should do when the component which is folded back coincides with the other component, we get one sinusoidal wave with an amplitude which is equal to the sum of the individual amplitudes.